 What precautions are you taking for COVID-19?

-- Group size is limited to 10 children per session
+- Session size is limited to small groups

-- Bathrooms and frequently touched surfaces are disinfected twice a day
+- Bathrooms and frequently touched surfaces are disinfected daily

 - We engage in frequent hand washing: after hikes, before and after snack and lunch